Return to Index

-While soy is considered safe for most people, there are some health concerns if you have certain conditions, such as:
+While soy is considered safe for most people, there may be some health concerns if you have certain conditions, such as:

-- Impaired thyroid function—Soy may affect the thyroid gland, but research had produced conflicting results.
-In general, if you have problems with your thyroid gland, it is a good idea to avoid eating large amounts of soy.
+- Impaired thyroid function—Soy may affect the thyroid gland, but research has produced conflicting results.
+In general, if you have problems with your thyroid gland, you may want to avoid eating large amounts of soy.

 - Lower testosterone levels—One study found that soy may decrease testosterone levels in men.
 This could potentially cause problems with infertility or erectile dysfunction.